 When in Bhutan, you have to eat Ema Datshi.
 It is afterall, their national dish.

-Since the time my Bhutan tour was fixed, courtesy Taj Tashi, there was one dish which surfaced as a must have in Bhutan.
+When my Bhutan tour was fixed, courtesy Taj Tashi, everyone suggested I have one dish.
 It’s the national dish of Bhutan called – Ema Datshi.
 Ema means chilies and Datshi is the cheese.
-A meal at Chig Ja Gye and an extensive chat with Executive Chef Piyush Mishra meant that I get my concept clear about Ema Datshi.
-It is an easy to make chili and cheese stew, as he loves to put this across.
+A meal at Chig Ja Gye and an extensive chat with Executive Chef Piyush Mishra helped me to get my concept clear about Ema Datshi.
+It is easy to make chili and cheese stew in simple words.
 The homemade ricotta cheese is very popular across Bhutan and almost every home makes it.
-It is little high on salt and has a crumbly texture.
-For better understanding, the taste is a mid way between a feta cheese and a gruyere cheese.
+It is little high on salt and has a crumbly texture, for better understanding, the taste is a mid way between a feta cheese and a gruyere cheese.